esterbvila/Photo-Gallery/README.md

 # Photo-Gallery
 Programmed a photo gallery where the user can upload and delete photos.
 Technologies: Node.js and the modules Express, Nodemon and ColorThief.
 Also used ejs.
 Exercise as part of the Backend Bootcamp by Singulars.

+1. Download or/and install node.js

-1. Install the following dependencies:
+2. Install the following modules:
 - Express
 - ColorThief
 - Nodemon